 - Check all the cafes/restaurants with WiFi near your place.
 You need a substitute venue in case your internet provider decides to cut off the internet or for when you just need a change of scenery.

 - Set an alarm 30 minutes before the class so you’ll never be late.
 Why not go one step further and go over the class material in advance?

 - It is not mandatory to choose the same time for the classes every day, but most of our teachers usually give classes according to their schedule.
 If you like him/her, it makes sense to follow the time he/she is teaching accordingly.

-- It is always better to follow the course program.
-When you start the Marathon on the beginner levels, like A1 to A2, click on “Show my next topics” so you can book the classes one by one not to miss any important grammar topics.
+- It is always better to follow the course programme.
+When you start the Marathon Challenge on the beginner levels, like A1 to A2, click on “Show my next topics” so you can book the classes one by one not to miss any important grammar topics.

 - Prepare an introduction for yourself.
 You will have to do it at least 45 (or even 90) times, meeting new people and teachers.
 Come up with several short but interesting sentences about yourself to be more confident.

 - Don’t skip writing classes, they can bring you a lot of value.
 Writing shows the language from an absolutely different perspective.
 For example, written German differs from spoken German as I know!!

 - Book classes according to your biological clock.
 For instance, I am not a morning person, in-fact I hate them, so morning classes don’t work well for me.
 And vice-versa for early birds!

 - Give yourself some extra motivation.
 For instance, a special treat at the end of the Marathon.
 Go shopping or treat yourself to a day in the spa.
 You deserve a reward because the Marathon is a lot of work!
 And remember, give Lingoda enough time to calculate the results.
 We don’t want to make any mistakes!

 There we are, I hope that was helpful.
 Now I am thinking about doing the Marathon Challenge in another language, because I know it works for me!